MicrosoftDocs/quantum-docs-pr/articles/tutorials/qft-tutorial.md

 |7>:     0.353553 +  0.000000 i  ==     ***                  [ 0.125000 ]     --- [  0.00000 rad ]
 ```

-When called on the full-state simulator, `DumpMachine()` provides these mutliple
+When called on the full-state simulator, `DumpMachine()` provides these multiple
 representations of the quantum state's wavefunction.
 The possible states of an
 $n$-qubit system can be represented by $2^n$ computational basis states, each
 with a corresponding complex coefficient (simply an amplitude and a phase).
 The